Greek deal prospects rise, euro ministers to meet

 He voiced exasperation at Greece's failure to implement economic and fiscal reforms since the debt crisis erupted two years ago, saying governance remained below European standards.

-"I believe we can say today that we have made little progress on Greece since 2010, worryingly little progress," Steffen said.
+"I believe we can say today tha we have made little progress on Greece since 2010, worryingly little progress," Steffen said.

-Ratings agency Standard & Poor's said Greece would likely fail to achieve sustainable debt levels if it relied on a 70 percent reduction in the value of bonds held by private creditors, putting the onus on the ECB to also take losses.

-"The reduction ... is probably not sufficient to make the debt sustainable, given the outlook for GDP itself," S&P analyst Frank Gill said.

-With banks and insurers having mostly agreed to take a hefty writedown, Athens and the commercial banks are urging the ECB to forego profits on its Greek bond holdings to help cut the debt to a sustainable level.
-That could raise 12 billion euros or more.
+With banks and insurers having mostly agreed to take a hefty writedown, Athens and the commercial banks are urging the European Central Bank to forego profits on its Greek bond holdings to help cut the debt to a sustainable level.

 But ECB policymakers are still divided on what contribution the bank could make to a restructuring of Greek debt, two euro zone monetary policy sources said.